 How the Netspend Visa Prepaid Card compares to other prepaid cards

 The Netspend Visa Prepaid Card has many competitors worth looking into if you’re looking for a prepaid card.

 For example, the Serve® American Express® Prepaid Debit Account gives you 1 percent cash back on any purchase you make, plus free in-network ATM withdrawals and American Express benefits like Amex Offers.
 The card also offers a free early direct deposit, which means that you can access all or part of your paycheck two days before your payday for free.

-However, you can probably save more money in the long run and avoid the nickel and diming prepaid cards are known for if you consider a secured credit card instead.
-For example, you could pair it with the Capital One Platinum Secured Credit Card —which can offer credit line upgrade opportunities in as little as six months by showing positive credit activity.
+You can probably save more money in the long run and avoid the nickel and diming prepaid cards are known for if you consider a secured credit card instead.
+For example, you could pair it with the Capital One Platinum Secured Credit Card, which can offer credit line upgrade opportunities in as little as six months by showing positive credit activity.
 Perhaps the best secured card on the market that also offers credit line upgrade reviews is the Discover it® Secured Credit Card, which offers cash back—a rare feature for secured credit cards with no annual fee.

 Bankrate’s Take—Is the Netspend Visa Prepaid Card worth it?

 While the card has its advantages, there are better prepaid cards available on the market that perform similar functions at a more affordable cost—and offer rewards to boot.
 Netspend’s fees are a major drawback, especially the high ATM withdrawal fees.